mitchallen/microservice-rights/README.md

 ## Usage

+Open up a terminal window, create a folder for our app and change to it.
+Then setup your npm package dependencies.

+    $ npm init
+    $ npm install @mitchallen/microservice-rights --save
+    $ npm install @mitchallen/microservice-token --save
+    $ npm install @mitchallen/microservice-core --save

+Setup a secret key for your token:

+    $ export SECRET=mySecret

+Create a file called __index.js__ and add the following:

+	"use strict";

+     let secret = process.env.SECRET;
+     let tokenHandler = require('@mitchallen/microservice-token')(secret);
+     let rightsWare = require('@mitchallen/microservice-rights');

 Define a table with roles and a list of what other roles can access something at that level

     let table = {